+Figure 5-5: Examples of typical lug and splice wire crimping (1 of 2)

-Figure 555-4: Examples of typical lug and splice wire crimping
+Figure 5-6: Examples of typical lug and splice wire crimping (2 of 2)

-56Requirements for new crimp configurations
+Requirements for crimp configuration qualification

 General

-5.3.2Requirement of this clause shall be applied to crimp configurations that are not specified in clauses 5.2.4 to 5.2.7
+All crimp configurations shall be qualified in compliance with requirements from clause 5.3.2.

-The supplier shall document the data of successful process qualification in the PID format to ensure continued high quality of production performance.
+The supplier shall document the data of successful process qualification in a specific internal procedure to ensure continued high quality of production performance.

-An approved PID and additional relevant data from a previous project shall be presented to substantiate a RFA.

-5.3.1a Test procedure
+<<deleted>>

+Any change to an element of the qualified crimp configuration specified in requirement 5.3.1a shall be qualified.

+The supplier shall ensure that the selected materials are qualified for the mission environment.

+In case the mission environment exceeds the temperature range for which the materials are qualified, a qualification shall be performed and agreed with the customer

+Examples of materials include cables and crimp items.

+In case qualification is needed, the supplier shall issue an RFA.

+Qualification process test procedure

-The supplier shall perform tensile strength and voltage drop tests on samples prepared at a number of tool settings, in conformance with the methods defined in clause 5.4 and in conformance with the following process
+The supplier shall perform tensile strength tests on samples prepared at a number of tool settings, in conformance with the requirements specified in clause 5.4 and in conformance with the following process:

-Ten samples prepared at the point specified by the crimping tool manufacturer as a starting point for calibrating tools and pulled (in conformance with Table A-1, Table A-2 and Table A-3).
+Ten samples prepared at the point specified by the crimping tool manufacturer as a starting point for calibrating tools.

-The tool indenter opening is then adjusted in convenient increments above and below this point, and ten samples pulled at each increment.
+For connector contacts the tool indenter opening is then adjusted in convenient increments above and below this point, and ten samples pulled at each increment.

-Voltage drop tests are then performed on five samples for each tool setting.
+For lugs, splices and ferrules, ten samples are prepared at each setting of the crimping tool and pulled.

 A plot is made with increments being close enough together to obtain a smooth curve.

-The minimum in voltage drop and maximum in tensile strength is then determined and evaluated.as per Table 52 and 53.
+The maximum in tensile strength is then determined and evaluated.

-The design value or operating point should lie approximately in the middle of the flat top portion of the tensile-strength plot, as per Figure 56.
+The optimum tool setting lies approximately in the middle of the flat top portion of the tensile-strength plot.

+In case of very close average tensile strength values, the microsectioning of the samples relevant to the concerned settings is performed to identify the best setting.

+Typical settings of crimping tool are given in Annex A.2.

-A.2The supplier shall validate satisfactory results achieved from the final tool setting at the operating point in conformance with the methods defined in clause 5.4 and according to the following process:
+The supplier shall validate satisfactory results achieved from the final tool setting at the operating point on a minimum of ten samples in conformance with the methods defined in clause 5.4 and according to the following process:

 Tensile strength tests are performed on five samples corresponding to the operating point.

-Voltage drop tests are performed on five samples corresponding to the operating point.
+<<deleted>>

-Metallographic tests are performed on a minimum of three of these samples corresponding to the operating point.
+Metallographic tests are performed on a minimum of three samples corresponding to the operating point.

 Not tested samples are retained for reference.

-This approach is conducted from the variation of the main parameter involved to the relevant terminal crimping.

-Connector barrel crimping: selector setting;

-Ferrule crimping: die selection;

-Lug and splice crimping: total cross-section of stranded wires.

-Test data shall be recorded for PID justification.
+Test data shall be recorded in a qualification report.

+The qualification report shall include the results of the search for the optimum tool setting specified in requirement 5.3.2a.

+Figure 5-7 presents a flow chart of the Qualification process test procedure of clause 5.3.2.

+Figure 5-7: Qualification process test procedure flow chart

-5.3.2a575.3.257Sealing and marking
+Sealing and marking

 The supplier shall seal and mark calibrated tools in conformance with clause 5.5.6.3 requirements.